--icmp-type type (ICMP type)

 time the echoer first touched the Timestamp message on

-receipt. timestamp is as with --icmp-orig-time
+receipt. timestamp is as with --icmp-orig-time.

-timestamp (ICMP Transmit Timestamp)
+--icmp-trans-time timestamp (ICMP Transmit Timestamp)

 This option sets the Transmit Timestamp in ICMP Timestamp